Below is an ASL summary of CALI’s 2018 Pilot Program that was published in

 Module 3: “Interpreting Strategies for Individuals with Atypical Language” (2.0 CEUs)

 Module 4: “Decision Points: Working with Diverse Consumers Exhibiting Atypical Language” (2.0 CEUs)

 After completion of the above modules, our interpreter cohort will fly to Boston to attend the Practical Application Week, a five-day, face-to-face training from July 23-27, 2018 to participate in both the Practical Experience Placement and the Communication Negotiation Classroom.
 Running simultaneously, these training opportunities will provide supervised, onsite, work-related experience, as well as opportunities for observation, interaction, and when appropriate, actual supervised interpreting experience with deaf* persons whose language is atypical.

 Upon completion of the Program of Study, our interpreters will engage in a Supervised Induction process for 40 hours over approximately 16 weeks.
 This post-program induction is designed to provide interpreters with ongoing supervision and guidance on the job.
 Interpreter practitioners from their referral agencies will be trained as supervisors to observe and report on their progress, as well as support them as mentors, through a separate online Supervisor Training from April 1-June 30, 2018.
 The supervisors will consist of a mix of Deaf and hearing interpreters.
-The goal is to provide the interpreter students with a clear path toward obtaining or advancing in employment working with deaf persons whose language is atypical.
+The goal is to provide the interpreter trainees with a clear path toward obtaining or advancing in employment working with deaf persons whose language is atypical.

 Communities of Practice

 Finally, the interpreters will participate in online Communities of Practice during their Induction period.
 These will be private, online discussion boards where interpreters and supervisors will participate in collective learning through shared experiences and challenges, with discussions lead by a facilitator.